Sixth Grade Curriculum

 As an Episcopal school, Christian values and ethics are two of the cornerstones of life at St. John’s.
 As such, the Religion program is of significant importance in a student’s life.
 Throughout their academic and spiritual career at St. Johns, students have been exposed to all aspects of the Bible.

 By sixth grade, the emphasis shifts to a deeper understanding of the Old Testament.
 By focusing on the origins of the Bible, students learn to understand and identify the roots of the Christian faith.
-It is imperative that students be able to develop an understanding of the lessons and stories of the Old Testament and world religions in subsequent grades.
-Students study the stories of the Bible while, at the same time, they learn to apply lessons and morals to their everyday lives.
+Students develop an understanding of the context, lessons, and stories of the Old Testament.
+Students study the stories and relationships in the Old Testament while they learn to think critically about their own lives, as well as to apply lessons and morals to their everyday lives.

 During sixth grade, students participate in two technology-rich courses: Issues in Technology and Research.
 Issues in Technology is a debate class in which students research controversial ethical issues in technology, such as cyber-bulling and privacy.
 They support their arguments with facts and are challenged to consider their own day-to-day actions.
 Research is a combined library and technology class in which students learn to conduct both online and library research.
 They learn how to correctly cite sources using an online citation generator, as well as how to organize their research using digital note-cards.
 Finally, students are challenged to evaluate Web sites for validity and credibility.